Midland Rover Owners Club (MROC) is a club of Land Rover owners and enthusiasts in the West Midlands region of England, UK.

 Being a driver or passenger is obviously great fun, but acting as (volunteer) official, helping prepare or run an event is also very satisfying – e.g. when you see everybody enjoying the challenges you’ve created.

 Marshalling is another “Official” role that contributes to the running of a trial and allows you spectate too !
 (More info. here)

 Joining the 4x4 Response team could allow you and your 4x4 to help others in bad weather or emergencies.

 As a non Club Member you can still come along to our trials events as an official or spectator to see how things run or to help, and decide whether you’d like to join us.
-The only limitation is that you can’t compete until you’ve joined either us or another Club (See the Trialling >> Officials or Trialling >> Spectators areas for more detail).
+The only limitation is that you can’t compete until you’ve joined either us or another ALRC Club (See the Trialling >> Officials or Trialling >> Spectators area for more detail).

-In 1967 the Club was reorganised and the Rover Company formed the Rover Owners' Association, which is now the ALRC (Association of Land Rover Clubs).
+In 1967 the Club was reorganised and the Rover Company formed the Rover Owners' Association, which later became what is now the ALRC (Association of Land Rover Clubs).

 The previously single National Club was then sub-divided by region into separate Clubs & MROC has been one of the largest clubs in the Association since its inception.